isaaclvf/issue-tracker/README.md

 This app is intended to be used as an internal tool for a company during product development.
 With it, users can collaborate on projects by viewing, creating, and updating issues.

-You can check out the live demo [here](https://issue-tracker-demo.herokuapp.com).

 ## About The Project
 My goal for this project was to learn more about modern web development with JavaScript.
 Here I built a Node.js API inspired by [this one](https://issue-tracker.freecodecamp.rocks/), and added some features:
 - Connection with a PostgreSQL database